InteliThreeGroup/Beneficios/README.md

 BeneChain doesn’t just run on the Internet Computer — it embodies the core vision of what a fully on-chain dApp should be.

----

 ## System Architecture

 BeneChain is architected as a modular, decentralized system built entirely on the Internet Computer Protocol (ICP).
-Each component is deployed as a smart contract (canister), following a microservices pattern and full separation of concerns.
-The frontend is also hosted in an **asset canister**, ensuring 100% on-chain execution — no reliance on Web2 infrastructure.
+Each component is deployed as a smart contract (canister), following a microservices pattern and strict separation of concerns.
+Even the frontend is hosted in an asset canister, ensuring 100% on-chain execution, with zero reliance on Web2 infrastructure.

+All modules are already live on the ICP mainnet, with the exception of the Bitcoin payments canister, which is currently undergoing testing in regtest mode before mainnet rollout.

 ## 1. High-Level System Overview – Full Architecture